 In this tutorial, you’ll learn about the VertiPaq Engine feature in Power BI which will help boost the performance of your DAX code.
-This post is an introduction about the Storage Engine and what it does with your DAX.
+This post is an introduction to the Storage Engine and what it does with your DAX.

 DAX Query Structure For VertiPaq Engine

-You first need to understand the query structure that happens after you write your DAX equation.
+Firstly, you need to understand the query structure that happens after you write your DAX equation.

 When you write your DAX code, processes occur behind every function in the code to give you a result.

 You need to understand these processes in order to find performance issues and optimize them.

 This is the process behind the query structure:

 After the DAX query is made, it will go through the SQL Server Analysis Services Tabular Model to be analyzed and tested.
 Next, it will pass through the first engine called Formula Engine.

 The Formula Engine can’t retrieve the needed data.
 So, it requests help from the Storage Engine or the VertiPaq.